-The MOA Traffic Department has stated that they have limited budget to replace striping throughout the MOA and have concerns with this project installing a significant amount of new striping that will require ongoing maintenance.
-In order to provide an increase in durability and reduce maintenance impacts, all proposed striping on this project will be inlaid methyl methacrylate installed to a depth of 250 mils.
-Additionally, some of the cross section alternatives presented below include bicycle symbols installed behind curb within the protected bike lane with no shoulder striping.
-This reduces the amount of striping within the vehicular travel way and reduce maintenance associated with re-striping.
+In order to increase the durability of the existing striping and thus reduce future maintenance requirements, all proposed striping on this project will be inlaid methyl methacrylate installed to a depth of 250 mils (as opposed to typical installation depth of 125 mils).
+Additionally, some of the cross section alternatives presented include bicycle symbols installed behind curb within the protected bike lane with no shoulder striping.
+This reduces the amount of striping within the vehicular travel way and associated maintenance.